Shinsplat/ComfyUI-Shinsplat/README.md

 	believe it does something, though I'm not quite sure how useful it is, or if it is useful at all.

+#	UPDATE
+		After revisiting the "Conditioning (Concat)" node I can see that it does almost exactly what my alterations do, but there was no way for me to be sure until I wrote in the BREAK alternative.
+However it is more convenient for me to use just a term "BREAK" in my prompt rather than resort to an additional node, with multiple input noodles here and there, to get the result I'm looking for so it wasn't an entire waste of time.

+## <cont.>

-	As an aside, and probably a lot more important, I wanted, for quite awhile, to have a prompt evaluation tool so I wrote it.
+	I wanted, for quite awhile, to have a prompt evaluation tool so I wrote it.
 	Along with the block and token data, that is presented as a result of my attempt at the BREAK directive, I also implemented a prompt expander, which is a second text output from these two nodes, showing you exactly what the interpreter sees as prompts.

 	I also added an "END" directive.
 So often I've just wanted to alter the prompt at the top and skip everything else, as a quick test, but I've